EricLBuehler/mistral.rs/examples/http.md

 Mistral.rs provides a lightweight OpenAI API compatible HTTP server based on [axum](https://github.com/tokio-rs/axum).
 The request and response formats are supersets of the OpenAI API, and more details can be found [here](https://ericlbuehler.github.io/mistral.rs/mistralrs_server/openai/struct.ChatCompletionRequest.html) for requests and [here](https://ericlbuehler.github.io/mistral.rs/mistralrs_core/struct.ChatCompletionResponse.html) for responses.

 The API consists of the following endpoints.
+They can be viewed in your browser interactively by going to `http://localhost:<port>/docs`.

 ## `POST`: `/v1/chat/completions`
 Process an OpenAI compatible request, returning an OpenAI compatible response when finished.
 Please find the official OpenAI API documentation [here](https://platform.openai.com/docs/api-reference/chat).
 To control the interval keep-alive messages are sent, set the `KEEP_ALIVE_INTERVAL` environment variable to the desired time in ms.